Franchise: Super Mario Bros.

 - Luigi in his Luigis Mansion series.

 - Trapped in Another World: A possible interpretation of the series, Mario and Luigi are clearly Italian, and are said to have grown up in Brooklyn in some American publications.
 Yoshi's Island, however, shows them as being from the Mushroom Kingdom since birth.
+Since then, the 'Brooklyn' idea has also been mentioned a few times; but the games as a whole simply don't treat the origins of the Bros as very important.

 - Traveling-Pipe Bulge: In several games (but not the NES or SNES games).